agigox/togheta/E2E_TEST_SCENARIOS.md

 4. **Console Logs**: Keep developer console open to monitor logs
 5. **Zustand Stores**: App now uses Zustand for state management instead of Context/hooks

+### **⚠️ Development vs Production Behavior**

+In **development mode** (Expo Dev Client, Metro bundler):
+- You may see duplicate initialization logs due to hot reloading
+- Multiple "Loading persisted auth state..." messages are normal
+- React components may re-mount during development

+In **production builds**:
+- Initialization should happen only once
+- Console logs will be cleaner and more predictable
+- No hot reloading artifacts

+**Expected logs shown in this document are for production-like behavior**.
+During development, you may see additional logs.

 ---

 ## 🎯 **Test Scenario 1: New User Signup → Create Family**